jluc19/disambiguator/README.md

 	pip install scikit-learn

 ## Contributors
-Created by Jason Lucibello, Nathan Fraenkel, Varun Gupta, and Dan Zhang at the University of Pennsylvania 2014
+Created by Jason Lucibello, Nathan Fraenkel, Varun Gupta, and Boyang Zhang at the University of Pennsylvania 2014